DanielThomas/dotfiles/README.md

 Opinionated dotfiles repository for Mac OS with zsh and iTerm 2.
 Including Homebrew, Solarised and oh-my-zsh with the Agnoster theme.

-Based on Zach Holman's dotfiles - https://github.com/holman/dotfiles.
+Inspired by Zach Holman's dotfiles - https://github.com/holman/dotfiles.

 ## Install ##